WordPress/design-experiments/README.md

 # Design Experiments Plugin

-A simple plugin to prototype design ideas in WP-Admin.
+A simple plugin to prototype design ideas in WP-Admin. *This plugin is not intended for use in production.* This repository is intended to be a quick way for designers to try out ideas and CSS updates in WP-Admin.
+Quick, messy code is encouraged to get ideas across!

 The `master` branch is just an empty boilerplate: it sets up a plugin that enqueues a new, empty admin stylesheet to get you started.

 ## To try an experiement: